ROBROICH/AZURE_SYNAPSE_AND_SAP_SFLIGHT_DEMO/README.md

 For data ingestion from SAP S/4HANA to Azure Data Lake Gen2 an Azure Synapse Pipeline was implemented.

-The data extraction interface from SAP to the Synapse Pipeline is the Azure Data Factory(ADF) SAP table connector.
-The SAP table connectors enables data engineers to configure SAP ABAP tables for data extraction by the Azure Synapse Pipeline.
+The data extraction interface, from SAP to the Synapse Pipeline, is the Azure Data Factory(ADF) SAP table connector.
+The SAP table connector enables data engineers to configure SAP ABAP tables for data extraction by the Azure Synapse Pipeline.

-The Copy Data tools provides the capability to efficiently configure multiple SAP tables for extraction within a single Pipeline.
+The Copy Data tool provides the capability to efficiently configure multiple SAP tables for extraction within a single Pipeline.
 Data engineers have the option to mass select and preview SAP tables in a single dialog as shown in the screenshot below.
-By providing a responsive design, the Copy Data Tool enables an efficient configuration of the required SAP tables.
+By providing a responsive design for browsing over a large number of source tables, the Copy Data Tool enables an efficient bulk configuration of the required SAP tables.

 ![Copy data tool mass selection](https://github.com/ROBROICH/AZURE_SYNAPSE_AND_SAP_SFLIGHT_DEMO/blob/main/img/CopyDataTool1.png?raw=true)